bofika/TranslatorAgent/README.md

 On launch the application asks for your **Palabra** API key.
 You can obtain a key and view the API schema at [Palabra's OpenAPI docs](https://api.palabra.ai/docs/openapi.json).
 The key is used when establishing the WebSocket connection for real-time translation.

 The key is stored locally in `config.json` so you won't need to re-enter it each time.
+LiveKit connection details (`livekitUrl`, `livekitApiKey` and `livekitApiSecret`) are stored in the same file and will be requested if missing.

 ## Directory Structure